Anne Nassanga

 Anne Nassanga or Ann Maria Nassanga (born April 16, 1995) also known as Afrie is a Ugandan filmmaker, singer, composer, philanthropist, and dental psychologist.
-Her documentary "Little Faith" won the best documentary film in the Uganda Film Festival.
+Her documentary Little Faith won the best documentary film in the Uganda Film Festival.
 She is also the African Union CIEFFA ambassador for AfricaEducate Her campaign.

 Background and education

-In 2018, she completed her Bachelor of Science in Dental Technology from Makerere University.
+In 2018, she completed her Bachelor of Science degree in Dental Technology from Makerere University.
 She went to Gayaza High School for her secondary education after completing her primary education from Kampala Parents School.

 Career

 She established the Cal-verse, an initiative aimed at mentoring and supporting young female creatives.
 She was an accountant at Aquila.
 She started her music career in 2017 with her first song Let her Know.